wvlet/airframe/README.md

    debug("heavy debug log generation ${obj.toString}")
 }
 ```
+Log message String generation will not occure unless debug log is effective.

 ## Why wvlet-log uses `java.util.logging` instead of `slf4j`?

 `slf4j` is just an API for logging messages, so you cannot configure log level and its messasge format *within your program*.
  And also, slf4j's logging configruation needs to be binder-specific (e.g., slf4j-simple, logback-core, etc.), and your application always need to include
-  a dependency to slf4j implementation.

-`java.util.logging` is a standard API and no binding library is required.
+  a dependency to slf4j implementation. `java.util.logging` is a standard API and no binding library is required.

-You can also redirect the log message to log4j, slf4j, etc.
+You can also redirect wvlet-log message to log4j, slf4j, etc.